oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 is key to effectively using both binary data formats such as Protobuf and CBOR and text formats such as XML and JSON.

-\* *Note: all references to information assume independent uniformly-distributed values.*
+\* *Note: all references to information assume independent uniformly-distributed values.
-*Source coding is beyond the scope of this specification.*
+Non-uniform or correlated data has less than one byte of entropy per data byte, but source coding is outside the scope of this specification.*

 ## 2.1 Information Modeling

-JADN type definitions are based on the [CBOR](#rfc7049) data model ([JSON](#rfc8259) types plus integers, special numbers, and byte strings), but with an information-centric focus:
+JADN type definitions are based on the [CBOR](#rfc7049) data model but with an information-centric focus:

 | Data-centric | Information-centric |
 | --- | --- |